Self-Acceptance: The Foundation of Mental Health and Wellbeing

 Self-acceptance at work

-Steve, a promising teacher known for innovative, student engagement methods, has taken a job as a science and technology teacher at a large, established secondary school.
-After a few months of teaching, his Head of Department has begun being quite critical of his pedagogy.
-Additionally, his Head has taken to sarcastically criticising his ideas presented at team meetings.
-Steve is effectively managing the emotional impact of the highly critical interactions.
+Steve, a promising teacher known for innovative student engagement methods, has taken a job as a science and technology teacher at a large, established secondary school.
+After a few months of teaching, his Head of Department has begun being critical of his pedagogy.
+Additionally, his head has tHead to sarcastically criticising the criticisms presented at team meetings.
+Steve effectively manages the emotional impact of highly critical interactions.
 How?
-He reminds himself that while his Head’s behaviour is not acceptable, with strong self-acceptance, he refuses to take it personally.
+He reminds himself that while his Head’s behHead’s is unacceptable, with strong self-acceptance, he refuses to take it personally.
+As a consequence, he more readily copes with it.
+Steve’s calmness in the line of fire not only helps maintain his mental health and wellbeing but also gives him the breathing space to see what, if anything, he can do to change the way his Head commuHeadtes.

-Lack of self-acceptance and self-depreciation is harmful to your mental health
+Lack of self-acceptance and self-depreciation is harmful to your mental health.

+For different reasons, we can think of ourselves as a failure or hopeless when faced with one or more negative events.
+This is called self-depreciation.
+This negative attitude causes feelings of depression and anxiety.
 Self-depreciation represents an extreme form of thinking that is not based on evidence.
-When you think you are a total loser or failure, you are in essence saying there is no evidence in any area of your life that you are capable of anything at all, or likeable by anyone.
+When you think you are a total loser or failure, you essentially say there is no evidence in any area of your life that you are capable of anything at all or likeable by anyone.
 This is highly unlikely to be true!
-Self-depreciation is illogical due to its’ over-generalisation; that is, one or more negative aspects of you or your behaviour, simply does not mean that ALL aspects of you are negative.
+Self-depreciation is illogical due to its’ over-gene over-generalisation; one or more negative aspects of you or your behaviour simply does not mean that ALL aspects of you are negative.
+We all tend to devalue ourselves and take things personally, to a greater or lesser extent.
+This is partly due to our early childhood and continuing life experiences, as well as our innate temperament.
+Beliefs about self-worth are the most difficult to change.
+Fortunately, armed with self-awareness and tools for changing self-belief, most people can be taught how to overcome this tendency.

 How strong is my self-acceptance?